ionic-team/ionic-docs/src/pages/enterprise/setup.md

 The Ionic Enterprise Cordova CLI should be installed on each developer's machine.
 This is also true for any development build servers that you may use.

-## Obtain Your Product Key

-In order to use Ionic Native plugins in your application, you need to register one product key per app.

-Log into the [Ionic Hub](https://dashboard.ionicframework.com) and navigate to the `Native Plugin Keys` section.
-Assign the Product Key to an App, then copy the entire Key shown.
+## Setup the Ionic App Locally

+Log into CLI

+ionic login

+ionic start

+Follow the prompts to name the app, pick your preferred JavaScript framework, then choose the "blank" template.

 ## Register Your Product Key

-Register the product key for your application using the Ionic CLI.
-This only needs to be run once per application.
-From within your app's root directory, run the following, then paste in the Product Key when prompted:
+Register the product key for your application.
+This only needs to be run once per app.
+From within your app's root directory, paste in the `Product Key`, previously copied from the Ionic Hub site, when prompted:

 <command-line>
 <command-prompt>ionic enterprise register</command-prompt>